pascomnet/documentation/site/content/client-mobile-userguide/call-history/_index.en.md

 Tip: Click on the **red info icon** in the "last 3 calls" section.
 This will take you to the corresponding call record and you can evaluate it further.
 {{% /notice %}}

-## Use Team Journal
+## Use Team Call History

-The Team Journal gives you a complete overview of all calls made in the team you are a member of.
-More information about pascom teams can be found in the following [Tutorial](Link to Teams).
+The team call history provides a complete overview of all calls made in the team you are a member of.
+More information about pascom teams can be found in the following [guide]({{< ref "/client-mobile-userguide/teams-callqueue/" >}})

 To open the **Team Journal** in your **Team**, click on **Team Journal**.